dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 ## Summary

-In this tutorial, you've learned how to use the `FlyZoneManager` and `GEOFlyZoneInformation` of DJI Mobile SDK to get the fly zone information, how to unlock authorization fly zones and how to add aircraft annotation and draw fly zone circle overlays on the map view to represent the fly zones.
+In this tutorial, you've learned how to use the `DJIFlyZoneManager` and `DJIFlyZoneInformation` of DJI Mobile SDK to get the fly zone information, how to unlock authorization fly zones and how to add aircraft annotation and draw fly zone circle overlays on the map view to represent the fly zones.
 Moreover, you've learned how to use the DJISimulator to simulate the aircraft's coordinate and test the GEO System feature indoor without flying outside.

 Hope this tutorial can help you integrate the GEO System feature in your DJI SDK based Application.
 Good luck, and hope you enjoyed this tutorial!